 When are the visa bulletins published?

 The visa bulletins are published around the 8th to the 15th of each month.
 If you call KCC they will always respond that it is released on the 15th.
 They are not “late” until the 16th.
 Usually I get people lamenting “the sky is falling” and “why are they so late” around the 10th or 11th.
 That will happen every month – and no matter how many times I explain, people are impatient.
+But please understand this is very predictable – there WILL be a new VB every month, between the 8th and the 15th.

 How do KCC schedule the cases?